 What Are the Warning Signs of Colorectal Cancer?

 What is colorectal cancer?

-What is colorectal cancer?
 Colorectal cancer is cancer that starts in either your colon or your rectum.
 In most cases, cancer doesn't start in both places.
-But colon and rectum cancer have a lot in common.
-So they're often called colorectal cancer.
+But colon and rectum cancer have a lot in common, so they're often called colorectal cancer.

 What causes colorectal cancer?

 Like many other types of cancer, there is no single cause of colorectal cancer.
-But there are certain risk factors that increase your risk for developing it: What causes colorectal cancer?
+But there are certain risk factors that increase your risk of developing it:

-About 55 percent of colorectal cancer diagnoses in the US are linked to lifestyle choices, such as our diet, alcohol and cigarette consumption, activity levels, and weight, according to the American Cancer Society.
+About 55% of colorectal cancer diagnoses in the US are linked to lifestyle choices, such as our diet, alcohol and cigarette consumption, activity levels, and weight, according to the American Cancer Society.

+What Are the Warning Signs of Colorectal Cancer?